franko/gsl-shell/doc/gsl-shell-index/older-news.rst

   * A contour plot algorithm is implemented.
 It is written entirely in Lua and it is quite fast.
-Its main limitations is that it is not able to treate discontinuous functions.
+Its main limitations is that it is not able to treat discontinuous functions.

   * An "high precision" experimental contour plot is also available.
 It is much more computational expensive but it draws accurate smooths curve and it does require the derivatives of the function.
 As the algorithm is experimental it may fails in some cases.
-It will fails almost surely fails if the derivatives are discontinous or if both components becomes null at some point.
+It will fails almost surely fails if the derivatives are discontinuous or if both components becomes null at some point.

   * To print an expression now you don't need to write an '=' sign before